Regular Expressions

 // → true

-The problem is that the 🍎 in the first line is treated as two code units, and the {3} part is applied only to the second one.
+The problem is that the 🍎 in the first line is treated as two code units, and {3} is applied only to the second unit.
 Similarly, the dot matches a single code unit, not the two that make up the rose emoji.

 You must add the u (Unicode) option to your regular expression to make it treat such characters properly.